SofiaNavarro/visual_analytics_SofiaN/Assignment 3/README.md

 ## Instructions

 First you need to build the virtual environment ass3 by running create_visual_venv.sh.
-You do this by opening a terminal and making sure you have cd into the 'Assignment 3' folder, then write:
+You do this by opening a terminal and making sure you have ```cd'ed``` into the 'Assignment 3' folder, then write:
 ```
 ./create_visual_venv.sh
 ```